 CANADA PLACE & CRUISE SHIP TERMINAL

 The magnificent white sails of Canada Place are one of Vancouver's most prominent landmarks, housing the simulation ride “FlyOver Canada”, the Vancouver Trade & Convention Centre, and the World Trade Centre.
 Begin your visit with a scenic stroll and self-guided Promenade into History tour of the landmarks rimming the inner harbour.
 The Port of Vancouver is the home port for cruise ships operating cruises from Vancouver to Alaska, one of the world's most popular vacation cruises.
-Every year, more than one million passengers pass through the Port of Vancouver's Canada Place and Ballantyne cruise ship facilities during cruise seasons from May to September.
+Every year, more than one million passengers pass through the Port of Vancouver's Canada Place cruise ship facilities during cruise seasons from May to September.
 Show your Badge at FlyOver Canada for admission discount.

 Founded in 1867 and an everlasting memorial to John "Gassy Jack" Deighton, Gastown is the site of the original waterfront city.
 It is a charming mix of old and new, with cobbled streets, quaint heritage buildings, and the unique Steam Clock.
 Marvel at Victorian architecture and a unique tangle of mews, courtyards and passages houses cafes, boutiques, collectibles, antiques, fashions and several prominent galleries representing a fine selection of Native art and sculpture.